Do I need financial advice to transfer my pension?

 If you need regulated financial advice, our advice team can help.
 You can book a call with our pension advice team to explore your options, understand costs and see whether a pension transfer or consolidation might make sense for you.

 This initial call will help determine if the HL advice service could be right for you.
-While no personal recommendations are given at this stage, you’ll be connected to an expert financial adviser if you decide to go ahead.
+No personal recommendations are given at this stage, and you’ll be connected to an expert financial adviser if you decide to go ahead.

 Our advisers usually charge 1–2% of assets advised on (+ VAT where applicable), with minimum fees depending on complexity.
 This is a one-off charge.
 If ongoing advice is needed, additional fees apply, which your adviser will explain.